-On July 13, 1967, 29-year-old cyclist Tom Simpson died during the Tour de France.
-At that time he was the best British bicycle racer and was the leader of the British team in the Tour.
+On July 13, 1967, 29-year-old cyclist Tom Simpson died from heat stroke during that year’s Tour de France.
+At the time he was the best British bicycle racer and leader of the British team in the Tour.
 At the bottom of Mont Ventoux he drank Coca Cola with brandy.
 His bloodstream was already full of amphetamines.
-He was climbing up a 14 percent mountain grade that was 12 miles long.
+He was climbing up a 14 percent mountain grade.

 He fell off his bike, got back on it, rode 500 yards more and started to wobble from side to side.
 Three spectators grabbed his bike and lowered him to the ground, but he was already unconscious.
 He was given mouth-to-mouth resuscitation and oxygen.
 He was air lifted to a hospital in Avignon, but he was dead before he arrived.
 Two empty vials of methamphetamine were found in the rear pocket of his racing jersey.

 Simpson always had a lot to prove.
 The son of a coal miner, he grew up very poor.
 He felt he was too short, at 5’6″.
 He began cycling at age twelve and became one of most successful professional British bicycle racers.
 He won a bronze medal for track cycling at the 1956 Summer Olympics and a silver at the 1958 Commonwealth Games.
 In 1962, he was the first British rider to wear the yellow jersey in the Tour de France before eventually finishing sixth.